ken1711/ken1711/README.md

 # Hi, I'm Ekene Okonkwo 👋

-I'm a Data Scientist based in Germany.
+I am a Data Scientist based in Germany with experience delivering end-to-end machine learning solutions, from data preparation and feature engineering to model development, deployment, and monitoring.

+I work with modern ML tools, cloud platforms, and production-grade frameworks, and I have a foundational understanding of CI/CD pipelines.

 ### 🔧 Skills